Asset Classes in ABF

 Choosing the Right Structure

 Different asset classes suit different ABF structures.
 Receivables and inventory typically work well in ABL revolvers with dynamic borrowing bases.
-Longer-dated assets like loans and real estate may suit term facilities or securitization.
+Longer-dated assets like loans and real estate may suit term facilities or securitisation.
 Royalties and IP often require bespoke structures given their unique characteristics.

 Further Reading

-7 curated resources from industry experts
+11 curated resources from industry experts

 Investment Managers